Who are we?

 How is it run?

-The day-to-day operations of the company are run by our CEO, Caitlin Hughes, and her global team in close collaboration with photographers.
+The day-to-day operations of the company are run by our global team in close collaboration with photographers.
 The organisation is governed by a board that is made up of members, estate representatives and an independent director.

 What about the Magnum Foundations?
 Who are they?